-(1 Samuel 19:1) And Saul spake to Jonathan his son, and to all his servants, that they should kill David.
+(1 Samuel 19:1) Now Saul told Jonathan his son and all his servants to put David to death.
+But Jonathan, Saul's son, greatly delighted in David.

 As we study the relationship between King Saul and David, an evil spirit sometimes came upon Saul and moved him to try to kill David, but the evil spirit never succeeded in harming David.
 Through these experiences, David learned about the spiritual and physical protection that the LORD would provide for him if he remained faithful to the LORD.
 No matter what evil spirits attacked David through their influence over King Saul, the LORD ultimately protected David through many hardships and David became the king of Israel after Saul and Jonathan were killed in battle.